huggingface/blog/argilla-ui-hub.md

 This new feature democratizes building high-quality datasets on the Hub:

-- You have just published an open dataset and want the community to contribute: import it into a public Argilla Space and share the URL with the world!
+- If you have published an open dataset and want the community to contribute, import it into a public Argilla Space and share the URL with the world!
 - If you want to start annotating a new dataset from scratch, upload a CSV to the Hub, import it into your Argilla Space, and start labeling!
 - If you want to curate an existing Hub dataset for fine-tuning or evaluating your model,  import the dataset into an Argilla Space and start curating!